 As you read through this annual report you will encounter other stories of transformation and God’s faithfulness.
 The DOOR community is amazing.
 I invite you to read our stories, get to know us, and join us on this journey to love God and people.

 DOOR is a faith-based network of cities that provides opportunities for service, learning, and leadership development within the urban context.
 We host volunteers for a weekend to a year and offer opportunities for individuals and groups.
 The Discover, Discern, and Dwell programs are offered in Atlanta, Chicago, Denver, Los Angeles, and Miami.

 Discover: For groups to participate in coordinated weekend and week long trips designed to challenge them to “see the face of God in the city” as they spend time listening, volunteering, worshiping, and reflecting on their experiences.
 Read about Atlanta Discover

 Discern: For individuals, primarily from our neighborhoods, to spend three to twelve months developing their leadership skills, discerning their call, and exploring vocational possibilities.
 During the Discover season these individuals play a key leadership role in showing and educating visiting groups about the issues of race, poverty, homelessness, and hunger.
 Discerners help visitors to connect faith and justice as they lead daily devotions, reflection, and prayer.

 Dwell: For individuals to spend a year living in intentional Christian community while serving in a local agency placement, worshiping in an urban congregation, and reflecting together as a community.
-Read a reflection from a Los Angeles Dweller
+Read a reflection from a Chicago Dweller